Akash5746/NGO-Impact-Tracker/README.md

 # NGO Impact Tracker

 Simple two-tier app for collecting NGO monthly reports (single or CSV bulk) with a lightweight dashboard.
-Backend is Express + SQLite; frontend is Vite + React.

 ### Backend
 ```